-As mentioned, texts with Palestinian vocalization also show no uniformity in this point.
-While some texts use one sign for both functions, others mark only DF, without any mark in letters that in the Tiberian tradition have DL.
-Here again one might conclude that distinction in pronuncitation between the two types was extant among users of this vocalization system, while it is uncertain if the manuscripts that show uniformity in marking of the two functions reflect a unifrom pronunciation or just a Tiberian influence on the Palestinian vocalization system which does not represent the reality of pronunciation among these circles.
+As mentioned, texts with Palestinian vocalization also show no uniformity on this respect.
+While some texts use one sign to denote both functions, others mark only DF and leave unmarked letters that carry a DL in the Tiberian tradition.
+Here again, one may conclude a distinction in pronunciation between the two types was extant among users of this vocalization system, while it is uncertain if the manuscripts that mark the two functions identically reflect a uniform pronunciation or just a Tiberian influence on the Palestinian vocalization system that does not represent the actual pronunciation among these circles.

-The distinction in pronunciation of DF and DL has thus some reflections in Babylonian and Palestinian traditions, but not in Tiberian sources.
-Accordingly, it is logical to assume that this distinction, which is common in all Jewish late-medieval and current reading traditions of the Bible, was preserved only in non-Tiberian traditions.
+Thus, the distinction in pronunciation of DF and DL has some reflections in Babylonian and Palestinian traditions but not in Tiberian sources.
+Accordingly, it stands to reason that this distinction, common in all late-medieval and current Jewish reading traditions of the Bible, was preserved in non-Tiberian traditions only.

-3. The use of the Rafe sign.
+3. The use of the rafe sign

-According to our understanding of the function of dagesh in the Tiberian tradition, we can propose an explanation to another problem: the necessity of the opposite symbol, the Rafe sign.
-Marked with a horizontal line above the letter, it was usually used in the Tiberian vocalization to mark a fricative pronunciation of בגדכפת letters, i.e., in every case that they do not have a dagesh.
-However, in later versions of biblical texts with the Tiberian vocalization signs, including all printed editions until nowadays, it was not felt that the Rafe sign was necessary, as the absence of dagesh in בגדכפת marks unequivocally their fricative realization.
-This fact raises the question: why was it necessary for the Masoretes to use the Rafe symbol for this purpose?
+According to our understanding of the function of the dagesh in the Tiberian tradition, we can propose an explanation that solves another problem: the necessity of the opposite symbol, the rafe sign.
+Marked with a horizontal line above the letter, it is usually used in the Tiberian vocalization to signal the fricative pronunciation of the letters בגדכפ”ת, namely, wherever they do not have a dagesh.
+In later versions of biblical texts that use the Tiberian vocalization signs, however—including all printed editions to this day—the rafe sign is not deemed necessary because the absence of a dagesh in בגדכפ”ת signifies the fricative realization of these letters unequivocally.
+This raises the question: why the Masoretes find it necessary to use the rafe mark for this purpose?